-How to cancel an App Store subscription
+Don't forget to cancel Apple Arcade if you're not using it!

 How to resubscribe to a service you canceled

-Want to resubscribe to a service you once canceled?
+Decided that you wanna give Apple Arcade or one of the many other subscriptions another go after canceling it?
 Apple keeps your past subscriptions on record, so you can always re-add them at a later time (if still available).

 - Launch the Settings app.

-- Tap iTunes & App Store.
+- Tap App Store.

 Tap on your Apple ID.

-- Tap View Apple ID when the pop up window appears.
+- Tap Manage when the pop up window appears.

 - Enter your Apple ID password or fingerprint ID when prompted.